plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 ## Unique Visitors

 The number of people who visited your site.
-This is important in understand your acquisition and whether you're actually getting any new people to come to your site.
+This is important to understand your acquisition and whether you're actually getting any new people to come to your site.

 We look at unique visitors as an overall, top-level indicator of what's happening.
 You want to see your site growing and attracting an increasing number of people.
 So a quick look at the number of unique visitors with a comparison to the previous period is a great place to start.

-But it's also worth noting that things are not that simple.
-If you have a large spike because one of your posts goes viral, it is only natural that you will see a big drop in unique visitors in the period after.
+But it's also worth noting that things are not always that simple.
+If you have a large spike of traffic because one of your posts goes viral, it is only natural that you will see a big drop in unique visitors in the period after.

-Accept that short term fluctuations are normal and wait for more long-term trends to emerge before making any drastic decisions.
-Tracking metrics and their trends over a longer period of time is the key.
+Accept that short term traffic fluctuations are normal and wait for more long-term trends to emerge before making any drastic decisions.
+Tracking metrics and understanding trends over a longer period of time is the key.

 ### Tracking unique visitors without cookies

 The definition of unique visitors is a bit different in Plausible Analytics compared to a cookie-based analytics tool.
-Plausible Analytics is privacy friendly tool so we don't use cookies and other persistent identifiers to keep track of your visitors.
+Plausible Analytics is privacy friendly tool so we don't use cookies and any other persistent identifiers to keep track of visitors.

 If a person visits your site from multiple devices or on multiple days, they are counted as separate visitors.
 This allows us to be compliant with the different privacy regulations such as PECR and [GDPR](https://plausible.io/blog/google-analytics-gdpr) so you don't need to get the visitor consent to keep track of the stats.